IMED Early Phase Drug Discovery Graduate Programme

 You would have regular discussions with your mentor, line managers and programme managers in order to establish your development needs and aspirations.
 All graduates on the programme are encouraged to reach out to potential placement line managers to discuss the placement and the science conducted within it.

-All graduates then submit their preferences in terms of where they would like to be based and this is taken into account when we allocate individuals to placements.
+All graduates then submit their preferences in terms of the placement team they would like to join, and this preference is the main driver of how we allocate graduate placements.
 We do not plan all 3 placements in advance as we feel it is important to allow our graduates to find out more about our business and their interests and development needs before deciding where they would like to be placed.

 Graduates on the programme have the opportunity to express preferences of where they would like to be placed on their first rotation prior to joining us.
 All of our graduates have been happy with their placements and the options open to them as we have a wide range of placements available so we really do have something for everyone what ever your scientific interests.